marcnol/pyHiM/docs/Running_pyHiM.md

 #### Contamination in one cycle

 This is not addressed yet.

+<u>**Futures:** This may need that we enable the use of a subregion within the image (center? with a user-defined box size?) for the alignment, instead of the full image.</u>

 Example: left image is a 2D projection of a fiducial without contamination.
 The right panel a fiducial with a contamination in the top right.